Chindon'ya: Evolution of the modern

 Tanbataya Kurimaru and Satsumaya Imosuke in Osaka were inspired by the bands of Hiromeya during the Kirin advertising campaign.
 They enlarged their groups and equipped them with drums and even fancier clothes, often matching the products of the advertised shop.
 However, they neglected rhythm and quality of the music over volume, and occasionally got arrested by the police.
 Some bigger engagements lasted for up to six months and reached Kyūshū and Shikoku.

 The technological advances opened up many other ways of advertising that competed with the chindon'ya, who had already been competing with newspapers since 1910.
 By 1920, advertising by hot-air balloon and airplane had begun in Japan, with both carrying large advertising banners through the air; at around the same time, neon signs began to appear in Tokyo.
 With the appearance of sound film in Japan in 1929, about 3,000 street advertisers in Japan lost their jobs.
 A strike in 1930 had no effect on this and did not improve the situation.
 In response to the economic environment, the groups reduced their size to 4 or 5 people, and became known as chindon'ya.
-For many this was the last step before unemployment and poverty, and hence the chindon'ya were considered to be of very low social status.
-The great depression in 1930 reduced the 'chindon'ya in Japan even more, and during World War II street performances were forbidden altogether.
+For many this was the last straw before unemployment and poverty, and hence the chindon'ya were considered to be of very low social status.
+The Great Depression in 1930 reduced the 'chindon'ya in Japan even more, and during World War II street performances were forbidden altogether.